rest-for-physics/framework/doc/Chapters/5-using-rest.md

 #### name, title and verbose level

-TNamed class introduces name and title as datamembers for the objects of its inherted class.
+TNamed class introduces name and title as datamembers for the objects of its inherited class.
 In addition, TRestMetadata introduces verbose level option.
-We need to set all three of them as basic information for any TRestMetadata inherted class objects.
+We need to set all three of them as basic information for any TRestMetadata inherited class objects.
 Use xml attributes or child sections "parameter" to set them.
 For example:

 `<TRestProcessRunner name="TemplateEventProcess" verboseLevel="info">`